Nuntis-Spayz/gilthoniel/README.md

 will not be enabled/visible.

-Use the Windows installer which will install the correct 64/32 bit application on your system, along with the firmware folder and tools, download file "install_gilthoniel_0.1.0.40.exe" in the repository above.
+Use the Windows installer which will install the correct 64/32 bit application on your system, along with the firmware folder and tools, download file "install_gilthoniel_0.1.0.40.exe" (or later version) in the root of the repository.

 ### Mac OS
 Although some development work is happening with a Mac OS version of the application